 It is a matter of pleasure for us to mention that HICAST has signed MoUs with many Governmental Organisations (GOs) under the Ministry of Agricultural Development, I/NGOs and private organisations as well as the universities abroad.
 Besides academic programs, HICAST has been conducting research, training and out-reach activities and services like mobile veterinary camps as well as awareness campaigns in different parts of the country.
 HICAST has a good collective of highly experienced resource persons in the field of agriculture, livestock and veterinary science as well as food processing technology including dairy and meat technology.

 I would like to thank you for your time and interest to know more about HICAST – the premier agricultural college of Nepal situated in the capital city.

 Founder and Executive Chairperson

-[The original idea of establishinhg HICAST was that of Dr Rajbhandari.
-He devoted his two years (1998-2000) for convincing his fellows and government authorities about the viability of PPP approach to establish such a college as a private entity.
-His idea was realised only in June 2000.
-Today couple of colleges of agriculture have been established outside of Kathmandu valley following the approch of HICAST.
+[The original idea of establishing HICAST was that of Dr. Rajbhandari.
+He devoted his two years (1998-2000) for convincing his fellows and government authorities about the viability of 3P approach to establish such a college as a public-private entity.
+His idea was realized only in June 2000.
+Today couple of colleges of agricultural sciences have been established inside and outside of Kathmandu valley following the approach of HICAST.
 We have been advocating that every district must have an Agricultural College.]